bhanuchandras/hadoop/README.md

-# Terraform + anisble steps to add a hadoop cluster
+# Terraform + ansible steps to add a hadoop cluster

 This project uses terraform for provisioning the infrastructure and anisble for building the software.